Skip to content

 Read more about Tampere’s saunas in our article and discover public saunas in the Tampere region here.

-The traditional Tallipiha Stable Yards’ Children’s May Day event takes place on May 1 from 10 to 16, featuring a lucky wheel, horse-drawn carriage rides, a bouncy castle, and pony rides.
+The traditional May Day event for children will take place at Tallipiha Stable Yards on May 1 from 10 to 16, featuring a Wheel of Fortune, horse carriage rides, a bouncy castle and poni riding.

 At the Finnish Labour Museum Werstas, you can sing along with classic workers’ songs and enjoy homemade mead.
 The event features the now-traditional workers’ karaoke, and for the little ones, May Day crafts.
 The museum shop also sells vintage May Day badges from past decades.